sudharshan-deku/bing-rewards/README.md

 the tabs which are not used are closed every 50 sec

-use ABS extension along with it to full automation
+use ABS extension along with it to for  full automation